Thespaceblade/Depression-Dashboard/docs/SETUP.md

 - Run `npm install` in the frontend directory
 - Check that port 3000 is not in use (Vite will auto-use next available port)

-### "Error Loading Data" or "Failed to load depression data"
+### "Error Loading Data" or "Failed to load Jason team data"
 **Solution**: Make sure the backend is running!

 1. Check if backend is running: